fleetdm/fleet/docs/Configuration/agent-configuration.md

 ## Scripts execution timeout

-By default script execution timeout is set to 30 seconds.
 The `scripts_timeout` key allows you to configure different timeout.
-The maximum allowed timeout is `600` seconds.
+The maximum allowed timeout is `300` seconds.

+- Default: `30` seconds

 ```yaml
 apiVersion: v1